shrik450/blog/2024/scripting-with-fsharp.md

 language.
 The bulk of my scripts are in Ruby, my "first love" in programming, but I also extensively use JS (via Deno) and Python where it makes more sense.
 As a functional programming enthusiast I wanted to explore using an ML-like language for scripting.
-After evaluating a few languages for this purpose, I settled on F#.
-Unlike OCaml, which would be my first choice, F# comes with the stacked .NET standard library, which I felt like would keep me from having to use dependencies, which are always an annoyance when scripting.
-Unlike Haskell, I like F#'s simple pragmatism towards IO and mutability.
+I chose F# after evaluating a few languages for this purpose.
+My first choice was OCaml, but its anemic standard library made it hard to use for scripting.
+F# comes with the stacked .NET standard library, which I felt like would keep me from having to use dependencies.
+And unlike Haskell, I like F#'s simple pragmatism towards IO and mutability.

 This wasn't my first rodeo with F#.
 I've written a couple of simple servers with Giraffe and done a few advent of code problems with it.
 I also work with Rust in my day job, and have written a non-trivial amount of OCaml, so I come with some experience in the ML-like language space.
-However, in general my preference used to be OCaml and has now shifted to Rust because I don't like the OO side of F#, and when the servers I was writing got more complex I inevitably had to do OO.
+However, my dislike of F#'s OO side had kept it from being my preference over OCaml and Rust when writing applications.
+Ideally, my scripts would be simple enough to not need OO at all, which would eliminate the biggest problem I had with F#.
+The other advantages were pretty compelling over the competition, so I was excited to try it out.

-Scripting shouldn't get that complicated, so I was excited to try out F# for it.
+It has been about a year since I started scripting in F#, and now I have just under a thousand lines running the gamut of things that one normally does with

-It has been about a year since I started writing F# scripts, and now I have just under 1k lines of scripts in F#.
-These scripts run the gamut of things that one normally does with scripts: lots of filesystem access and network requests with a fair amount of glue logic.
+scripts: filesystem access, network requests and a fair amount of glue logic.
 To commemorate this, I thought I'd write down my experiences with scripting in F# in the familiar "The Good, The Bad, The Ugly" format.

 ## The Good